International Women’s Day Continued

-This year TMOS has decided to continue on the celebration of the women of our centre, from March 8th TMOS will highlight one of the women within our centre once a month.
+This year TMOS has decided to continue on the celebration of the women of our centre, from March 8th TMOS will highlight one of the women within our centre.
 Discussing why IWD is important, what this year’s theme means to them and advice they would give to women and girls who are interested in STEM.

 Q1.
 What is your name, where do you work and how long have you been an academic in STEM?

 A1.
 My name’s Wendy S. L. Lee, I currently work at the University of Melbourne (Dept. of Electrical and Electronic Engineering and School of Physics).
 4 years and still going.

 Q2.
 What does International Women’s’ Day mean to you?
 This year’s IWD theme is “Cracking the Code” are you excited for there to be such a STEM focus?

 A2.
 It’s A Day to acknowledge and celebrate the achievements of women in society!
 Not saying that it should be the ‘ONLY’ day to do it.
 From a STEM academic point of view, it reminds me of the great women in academia who are ever willing to mentor and go out of their way to guide aspiring female academics such as myself.
 It gives me great hope that there are powerful women in academia that are willing to sponsor aspiring candidates like me.

 To be completely honest, no. There are many STEM focused programs for women which revolve around similar proposed initiatives to address gender inequities in STEM such as, Women in STEM, Women in STEMM, Engineers Australia, Women in Tech, Women in AI and so on.
 For years there have been many programs addressing these issues, and there’s still much to be done to achieve gender equality.